 The importance of controlling your mind

 Since ancient times, human philosophers have understood the importance of the mind in managing human affairs.
-They knew that a person's outer circumstances were the result of their inner thoughts.
+They knew that a person's external circumstances were the result of their internal thoughts.

-They were aware that if the person thinks of wealth, he would have wealth, while if the thoughts are of poverty, success and failure would produce corresponding effects in the person's circumstances.
+They were aware that if a person thought of wealth, they would have riches, while if their thoughts were of poverty, success and failure would produce corresponding effects in the person's circumstances.

-Today, modern science has recognized the veracity of these findings.
-Therefore, it becomes crucial for a person to control his mind.
+Today, modern science has recognized the truth of these discoveries.
+Therefore, it becomes crucial for a person to control their mind.

 Yoga has specific techniques that deal with the science of mind control.
 Shankaracharya defined the mind in four different ways according to its functions: